aliyun/terraform-provider-alicloud/website/docs/d/cen_instances.html.markdown

 * `ids` - A list of CEN instances IDs.
 * `names` - A list of CEN instances names.
 * `instances` - A list of CEN instances.
 Each element contains the following attributes:
+  * `cen_bandwidth_package_ids` - List of CEN Bandwidth Package IDs in the specified CEN instance.
   * `id` - ID of the CEN instance.
+  * `cen_id` - ID of the CEN instance.
+  * `description` - Description of the CEN instance.
   * `name` - Name of the CEN instance.
+  * `protection_level` - Indicates the allowed level of CIDR block overlapping.
   * `status` - Status of the CEN instance, including "Creating", "Active" and "Deleting".
-  * `bandwidth_package_ids` - List of CEN Bandwidth Package IDs in the specified CEN instance.
-  * `child_instance_ids` - List of child instance IDs in the specified CEN instance.
-  * `description` - Description of the CEN instance.
+  * `tags` - A map of tags assigned to the Cen Instance.